-The Audit Committee is presently composed of four (4) directors, all of whom are considered to be "independent" as defined in NI 52-110.
+The Audit Committee is presently composed of three (3) independent directors, all of whom are considered to be "independent" as defined in NI 52-110.
+Roman Doroniuk was a member until his passing in November 2020.
 The Company believes the oversight responsibility of the Audit Committee provides a key stewardship role for the Audit Committee in the Company's financial disclosure issues, internal controls, risk management, corporate finance and related matters.